-Language Instructor Morena Svaldi joined the Italian faculty in 2004.
-She is the Language Assistant Program Director since 2014.
+Lecturer Morena Svaldi joined the Italian faculty in 2004.
+She has been the Language Assistant Program Director since 2014.
 Svaldi is a member of the Five Colleges Blended Learning Steering Committee and the Language Floor Advisory Board at Mount Holyoke College.

 Svaldi teaches courses at the elementary and intermediate level and organizes and coordinates training in foreign language pedagogy for Language Assistants and Language Mentors for all the languages taught at Mount Holyoke College.
 Over the years, she has also taught Intermediate/Advanced Italian Conversation at Smith College and Elementary Italian at the University of Massachusetts, Amherst.

 Svaldi is originally from Padua, Italy where she received a Laurea in psychology from the University of Padua.
 She worked for many years in the field of psychology in Italy and published articles related to mental health.
 In 2003, she received the Specializzazione post universitaria (Ph.D.) in Clinical Psychology at the University of Padua.

 Svaldi relocated to the United States in 2004 and, since then, has focused on her new career in teaching Italian language and culture.

 At Mount Holyoke College, Svaldi developed many projects to engage students in learning Italian.
 One example is the Skype VP – 50 Exchange project with the University of Bologna.
 Her goal was to give her students the opportunity to connect with other students in Italy, to arouse their curiosity about other cultures and languages and to prepare them not only for their study abroad experience, but also to be global citizens.

 In 2014, she received a Five Colleges Mellon Blended Learning Initiative Grant to develop a project about blended learning in elementary Italian with colleagues at Smith College.